scaldi/scaldi-website/learn.md

 overrides [in the correspondent section](#binding-overrides).

 There is also another important aspect of the injector composition, namely mutability level.
-You can compose mutable and immutable injectors together and the result you be either `ImmutableInjectorAggregation` or `MutableInjectorAggregation` which is an injector on it's own, so it can be composed further with other injectors.
-This mean that if you are composing more than 2 injectors together, than they will form a tree, in which internal nodes are the the injector aggregations and the leafs are the concrete injectors you are composing.
+You can compose mutable and immutable injectors together and the result can be either `ImmutableInjectorAggregation` or `MutableInjectorAggregation`, which is an injector on itself, so it can be composed further with other injectors.
+This means that if you are composing more than 2 injectors together, than they will form a tree, in which internal nodes are the the injector aggregations and the leafs are the concrete injectors you are composing.